MathieuGoux/plugin.audio.rainwave/README.md

 ---

-[Rainwave](https://rainwave.cc/game/) is a Internet web radio specialized in video game music.
+[Rainwave](https://rainwave.cc/game/) is an Internet web radio specialized in video game music.
 This Kodi addon allows audio playback on all 6 stations, with information widgets and customizable background slideshows.

 ## **Features**